cristianastan2/AOES-CLIM670-NCAR-CESM-ATM-EXP/_episodes/02-droughtwgexps.md

 from [Schubert et al. Figure 1](https://journals-ametsoc-org.mutex.gmu.edu/jcli/article/22/19/5251/32333)

 The first EOF is consistent with the global mean trend.

 The second EOF is concentrated in the Pacific.

 The third EOF is concentrated in the Atlantic.

 SST anomaly patterns for the Atlantic and Pacific were created based on this analysis.
 We will look at them later.

-A set of 9 experiments consisting of +/- 2 standard deviations and their combinations created 9 base experiments.
+A set of 9 experiments consisting of +/- 2 standard deviations in the Atl and Pacific basins and their combinations created 9 base experiments.

 |                 | Warm Atlantic | Neutral Atlantic | Cold Atlantic |
 |--------------------------------------------------------------------|